 In order to change the way people see disability, Icade regularly carries out internal communication and training activities, particularly during European Disability Employment Week.
 Icade also participates in the DuoDay initiative to raise its profile outside the company as an employer of people with disabilities.

-Lastly, we support the sheltered work sector (communication services, catering, cleaning, recycling, etc.) and a nationwide network of around 30 in-house “sheltered work sector” ambassadors have volunteered for this project.
+Lastly, Icade supports the sheltered work sector (communication services, catering, cleaning, recycling, etc.) and has created a nationwide network of around 30 in-house “sheltered work sector” ambassadors have volunteered for this project.

 1/4